jhickner/cljs-multitouch/README.md

 The plugin expects a [TUIO](http://www.tuio.org/) server at the standard port (localhost:3333).
 Almost all touchscreens have a way of exposing their touch data over this protocol.
 We normally use screens from [PQ Labs](http://multi-touch-screen.com/) which have a TUIO server built into the driver software.

-On page load the plugin connects to the TIUO server and routes incoming TUIO data to cljs-multicouch, which converts it into standard browser touch events (touchstart, touchmove, touchend).
+On page load the plugin connects to the TUIO server and routes incoming data to cljs-multitouch, which converts it into standard browser touch events (touchstart, touchmove, touchend).

 ## Usage